 My map of the Incomappleux basin here, with help from my imagination.
 What this map cannot record is the quantity and persistence of the rain that fell during my trip into the heart of the valley to see the old trees.
-What the map does record is the relative quantity of remaining, untouched… Read more »
+What the map does record is the relative amount of remaining, untouched… Read more »

 For the indigenous people of North America, maps have always been carried in the heart and mind.
 In the era of colonial exploration, the first maps unlocked the landscape for others who followed, guiding us where to go, and pinpointing where the rich resources for extraction would be.